 For smaller companies, a robust thermal imaging system like this may not make financial sense.
 If you still want to implement some sort of fever detection technology, a hand-held, no-contact thermometer might be a better option.
 Though you’ll have to sacrifice a bit of time when employees show up in the morning, it’s a more cost-effective solution.

-Thermal Imaging and Fever Detection as Just One Part of your COVID-19 Prevention Plan
+Just One Part of your COVID-19 Prevention Plan

 It’s also important to understand the limitations of thermal imaging technology.
 While there are exceptionally accurate systems on the market, it’s good to remember that the human body experiences normal temperature changes throughout the day and as hormones fluctuate.
 Since thermal imaging technology relies primarily on the temperature of the skin — rather than the body’s core temperature — it’s a good idea to pair thermal imaging with other components of a COVID-19 prevention and work safety program.